wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/displaying-status-of-commands-and-subsystems.rst

-Displaying the status of Commands and Subsystems
+Displaying the Status of Commands and Subsystems
 ================================================

 If you are using the command-based programming features of WPILib, you will find that they are very well integrated with SmartDashboard.
 It can help diagnose what the robot is doing at any time and it gives you control and a view of what's currently running.

-The SmartDashboard command system displays
+The SmartDashboard Command System Displays
 ------------------------------------------

 .. image:: images/displaying-status-of-commands-and-subsystems/command-system-displays.png